osmosis-labs/awesome/guides/token-listing.md

 ### 2. Setting up and operating relayer to Osmosis
 Relayers are responsible of transferring IBC packets between Osmosis chain and the native chain of an asset.
 All Osmosis 'deposits' and 'withdrawals' are IBC transfers which dedicated relayers process.

 To ensure fungibility amongst IBC assets, the frontend will assume social consensus have been achieved and designate one specific channel between Osmosis and the native chain as the primary channel for all IBC token transfers.
 Multiple relayers can be active on the same channel, and for the sake of redundancy and increased resilience we recommend having multiple relayers actively relaying packets.
+It is recommended to initialize the channel as an unordered IBC channel, rather than an ordered IBC channel.

 Currently, there are three main Cosmos-SDK IBC relayer implementations:
 * [Go relayer](https://github.com/cosmos/relayer): A Golang implementation of IBC relayer.